tigoe/BluetoothLE-Examples/cordova/sensor/README.md

-# LightBlue Bean Example
+# Sensor Example

-This example discovers and connects to [LightBlue bean](https://punchthrough.com/bean/) using Apache Cordova
+This example discovers and connects to BLE Sensor Service using Apache Cordova.

+Run the [Sensor Example](https://github.com/tigoe/BluetoothLE-Examples/blob/master/arduinoBLEperipheral/sensorExample/sensorExample.ino) on an RFduino, BLE Nano or compatible hardware.

 These instructions assume that [Apache Cordova](http://cordova.io) is installed and configured on your system.